GustavJaner/ethereum-smart-contracts/README.md

-# ethereum-smart-contracts
+# Ethereum smart contracts
-Smart contracts for the Ethereum blockchain
+Smart contracts for the Ethereum platform